TheTechProPrincess/TheTechProPrincess/README.md

 	• Vendor Risk Assessment: Created a vendor security questionnaire to assess third-party risks, analyzed responses, and provided recommendations for improving compliance.
 	• IT Risk Assessment and Mitigation Plan: Performed an IT risk assessment to identify vulnerabilities in systems and processes.
 Developed a mitigation plan to address high-risk areas, ensuring better security and operational resilience.
 	• IT Policies and Procedures: Designed comprehensive IT policies and procedures to establish guidelines for data security, user access, and incident management.
 Focused on aligning practices with industry standards to maintain compliance and safeguard assets.
+	• Test Grade Calculator: A Python program that drops the lowest test score, calculates the average, and gives a letter grade.

 🤝 Let’s Connect